NoelleSimp/TCL/characters/cryo/chongyun.md

 | Stamina Cost | 40/s | ~ | ~ |

 * All frame counts are done against Ruin Guards.
+* ICD is 3 hits / 2.5s, shared with Normal Attacks.

 **Plunge Attack**
 Plunge from midair to strike the ground below dealing AoE DMG.